 (Should a company not meet the above criteria, they may be eligible to register for Associate Membership – StartUp)

 On being accepted into the Association, all members agree to subscribe to and abide by the terms of the FIS Code of Conduct (where applicable to your company), which establishes a minimum standard of conduct for members in order to raise and maintain industry standards.

-- To conduct business in a manner that will reflect credit on the Association, the industry and themselves.
+- Conduct business in a manner that will reflect credit on the Association, the industry and themselves.

-- To adopt and commit to the principles and practices laid down by FIS.
+- Adopt and commit to the principles and practices laid down by FIS.

-- To act with integrity towards others and exercise high standards of business practice and workmanship.
+- Act with integrity towards others and exercise high standards of business practice and workmanship.

-- To ensure that they are conversant with and adhere to the relevant current British, European and International Standards and other relevant technical standards, regulations and practices.
+- Ensure that they are conversant with and adhere to the relevant current British, European and International Standards and other relevant technical standards, regulations and practices.

-- In so far as they are able, to ensure that their products or systems are tested and/or comply with the recognised standards specified by the client or statutory authorities.
+- Ensure (in so far as they are able) that their products or systems are tested and/or comply with the recognised standards specified by the client or statutory authorities.

 - Not knowingly mislead others by fact or implication as to the performance of their products or systems.

 - Hold required levels of statutory and appropriate insurance.